 Game of Hope

-The Lenormand Cards themselves, as they appear today, originate in the German card game Das Spiel der Hofnung or Game of Hope, by Johann Hechtel and published in 1799.
+The Lenormand Cards themselves, as they appear today, originate in the German card game Das Spiel der Hoffnung or Game of Hope, by Johann Kaspar Hechtel and published in 1799.
 Although the Game of Hope did come with instructions, its original interpretation instructions were fairly loose (See my post on Playing the Game of Hope.
 There were NO instructions originally as to the meanings of each card, other than that some were negative and positive in connotation) and fortune telling was only one of its possible uses; it was more of a Snakes and Ladders type game than an oracle.

 Phillipe Lenormand Instructions

 But when the cards originally used in the Game of Hope were published and essentially rebranded as Le Petit Jeu Lenormand in the mid 19th Century using the name of famed French fortune teller Mlle Lenormand to add credence, it came with a whole new set of instructions, purportedly from a descendant of hers, a “Philippe LeNormand”.
 Unfortunately, it seems most likely that his character was more of a marketing “authentication” ploy than a real descendent, BUT these instructions were printed and published with nearly all Lenormand decks produced for around a century.

 You can find an example of those instructions, HERE .
 Many of the modern, especially German, meanings find their roots in these instructions.
 So in many senses, and for many readers, that makes those on the Philippe Lenormand sheet both the truly ‘traditional’ meanings AND methods and basis of what followed.
 I’d suggest if you really want to go back, start here.
 Over time, of course, readers applied their own cartomancy methods and own nuances in their own cultural realities, and naturally, passed them down to others.
 That largely accounts for some of the regional differences we see today.